IGS Energy is your trusted energy advisor

 For nearly 30 years, IGS Energy has been an advocate for change in the energy industry, seeking positive change in the way we manage and consume energy resources.
 Today, more than 1,000,000 people across the nation trust IGS Energy to supply their natural gas and electricity, and rely on us to help them make smart energy decisions.

-As one of the nation’s largest independent energy suppliers, we work hard to provide Illinois customers with great electricity and natural gas rates and exceptional customer service, offering fixed rate and variable rate options.
+As one of the nation’s largest independent energy suppliers, we work hard to provide Illinois customers with great energy rates and exceptional customer service, offering fixed rate and variable rate options.

 If you prefer stable and predictable energy costs, a fixed rate plan might be for you.
 With a fixed rate, you have peace of mind knowing that if energy rates go up, yours won’t.
 If you would like to take advantage of competitive variable rates in the Illinois energy market, you can enroll in a variable rate plan.